ProjectDoodle/PAKE/README.md

 2. Apply DH-EKE to messages
 3. Apply "some" cryptanalysis on messages

+# Questions:
+1. Is DH used to generate a key between each client and the server?
+Or is it just used for key generation between clients?
+2. Why is the server not broadcasting the message a client sends?
+But also, does it matter?
+If DH is used between the client and server, then we can just work with that.

 Make sure to view messages at each stage.
 We can demo what is viewable at from non-encrypted chat app -> DH -> DH-EKE.

 # References